lena-will/GDP-nowcasting/README.md

 ## References
 (1) Ferrara, Laurent and Simoni, Anna (2022).
 "When are Google Data Useful to Nowcast GDP?
 An Approach via Preselection and Shrinkage".
 In: Journal of Business & Economic Statistics, Vol. 00, No. 0, pp. 1–15.

-(2) McCracken, Michael W., Ng, Serena (2015).
-"FRED-MD: A Monthly Database for Macroeconomic Research".
-In: Federal Reserve Bank of St. Louis Working Paper 2015-012.

-(3) Zou, Hui and Hastie, Trevor (2005).
+(2) Zou, Hui and Hastie, Trevor (2005).
 "Regularization and Variable Selection via the Elastic Net".
 In: Journal of the Royal Statistical Society.
 Series B (Statistical Methodology), Vol. 67, No. 2, pp. 301-320.